 This Item examines how the company designs, introduces, produces, delivers, and improves its products and services.
-It also examines how production/delivery processes are maintained and improved.
+It also examines how production/delivery processes are designed, managed, and improved.
 Important to the management of these processes is the trouble-free introduction of new products and services.
 This requires effective coordination, starting early in the product and service design phase.
 The Item also examines organizational learning, through a focus on how learnings in one process or company unit are replicated and added to the knowledge base of other projects or company units.

 Area 6.1a calls for information on the design of products, services, and their production/delivery processes.
-Three aspects of this design are examined: (1) how changing customer requirements and technology are incorporated into product and service designs; (2) how production/delivery processes are designed to meet quality and operational performance requirements; and (3) how design and production/delivery processes are coordinated to ensure trouble-free introduction and delivery of products and services.
+Four aspects of this design are examined: (1) how changing customer and market requirements and technology are incorporated into product and service designs; (2) how production/delivery processes are designed to meet customer, quality, and operational performance requirements; (3) how design and production/delivery processes are coordinated to ensure trouble-free and timely introduction and delivery of products and services; and (4) how design processes are evaluated and improved to achieve better performance.

 Design approaches could differ appreciably depending upon the nature of the products/services - entirely new, variants, major or minor process changes.
 Responses should reflect the key requirements for the company's products and services.
-Factors that might need to be considered in design include: health; safety; long-term performance; environmental impact; "green" manufacturing; measurement capability; process capability; manufacturiability; maintainability; supplier capability; and documentation.
+Factors that might need to be considered in design include: health; safety; long-term performance; environmental impact; "green" manufacturing; measurement capability; process capability; manufacturability; maintainability; supplier capability; and documentation.
 Effective design must also consider cycle time and productivity of production and delivery processes.
-This might entail detailed mapping of manufacturing or service processes and redesigning (reengineering) them to achieve efficiency as well as to meet customer requirements.
+This might entail detailed mapping of manufacturing or service processes and redesigning ("reengineering") them to achieve efficiency as well as to meet changing customer requirements.
 Many businesses also need to consider requirements for suppliers and/or business partners at the design stage.
 Overall, effective design must take into account all stakeholders in the value chain.
 If many design projects are carried out in parallel, or if the company's products utilize parts, equipment, and facilities used for other products, coordination of resources might be a major concern and might offer means to significantly reduce unit costs and time to market.
 This should be addressed in responding to Area 6.1a.

 Coordination of design and production/delivery processes involves all company units and/or individuals who will take part in production/delivery and whose performance materially affects overall process outcome.
-This might include groups such as R&D, marketing, design, and product/process engineering.
+This might include groups such as research and development (R&D), marketing, design, and product/process engineering.

 Area 6.1b calls for information on the management and improvement of the company's key production/delivery processes.
 The information required includes a description of the key processes and their specific requirements, and how performance relative to these requirements is determined and maintained.
-Specific reference is made to inprocess measurements and customer interactions.
+Specific reference is made to in-process measurements and customer interactions.
 This requires the identification of critical points in processes for measurement, observation, or interaction.
 The intent is that these activities occur at the earliest points possible in processes, to minimize problems that may result from deviations from expected (design) performance.
 Expected performance frequently requires setting performance levels or standards to guide decision making.
 When deviations occur, a remedy - usually called corrective action - is required to restore the performance of the process to its design performance.
 Depending on the nature of the process, the correction could involve technical and/or human factors.
 Proper correction involves changes at the source (root cause) of the deviation.
-Such corrective action should minimize the likelihood of this type of variation occurring anywhere in the company.
+Such corrective action should minimize the likelihood of this type of variation occurring anywhere else in the company.